shawn620/sgsave/README.md

-several script mainly for making release branch, hotfix branch and etc
+2 dot file, .gitbuild and .build for release branch management (creation, update and cleanup)